Overcoming the Emotional Toll of Hearing Loss

 - Ongoing hearing tests and follow-up

-"You shouldn't expect to understand everything all at once," says Oyler.
+"You shouldn't expect to understand everything all at once," Oyler says.
 "There's a steep learning curve when it comes to hearing loss."
 If you have questions, ask your audiologist or doctor.
 Find other reliable sources of information in books and online.

 Celebrate Your Triumphs Over Hearing Loss